AlexJMcD/AsteroidEvaderAndroidApplication/README.md

 https://github.com/AlexJMcD/AsteroidEvaderAndroidApplication/assets/92163117/bab70c23-15b8-4b56-a97c-f655f713c98c
 #### The size of the app when the game loads represents a screen rotation to landscape, the game still uses the full screen.

 #### If you got this far thank you very much for reading.
-I learnt alot while working on this project, and am keen to explore the further possibilites of combining ANdroid and Unity technologies.
+I learnt alot while working on this project, and am keen to explore the further possibilites of combining Android and Unity technologies.
 Have a nice day!